jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC02/UC2_NewVehicle.md

-# UC2 - Add Vehicle
+# UC2 - New Vehicle

 ## 1. Requirements Engineering